War of the Golden Stool: The Golden Stool

 The enraged populace produced a large number of volunteers.
 As Hodgson's deputy Captain Cecil Armitage searched for the stool in a nearby brush, his force was surrounded and ambushed, but a sudden rainstorm allowed the survivors to retreat to the British offices in Kumasi.
 The offices were then fortified into a small stockade 50 yd square with 12 ft loopholed high stone walls and firing turrets at each corner that housed 18 Europeans, dozens of mixed-race colonial administrators and 500 Nigerian Hausas with six small field guns and four Maxim guns.
 The British detained several high ranking leaders in the fort.
-The Ashanti, aware that they were unprepared for storming the fort settled into a long siege, only making one unsuccessful assault on the position on 29 April.
+The Ashanti, aware that they were unprepared for storming the fort, settled into a long siege.
+They only made one unsuccessful assault on the position, which occurred on 29 April.
 The Ashanti continued to snipe at the defenders, cut the telegraph wires, blockade food supplies, and attack relief columns.
 Blocking all roads leading to the town with 21 log barricades six feet high with loopholes to fire through, hundreds of yards long and so solid they would be impervious to artillery fire.

 As supplies ran low and disease took its toll on the defenders, another rescue party of 700 arrived in June.
 Recognising that it was necessary to escape from the trap and to preserve the remaining food for the wounded and sick, some of the healthier men along with Hodgson, his wife and over a hundred of the Hausas made a break on 23 June, meeting up with the rescue force they were evacuated.
 12,000 Ashanti abrade (warriors) were summoned to attack the escapees, who gained a lead on the long road back to the Crown Colony, thus avoiding the main body of the Abrade.
 Days later the few survivors of the abrade assault took a ship for Accra, receiving all available medical attention.